Quit drinking in the comfort of your own home

 This tool should not be used as a replacement for a clinical diagnosis.

 About half of all people who quit drinking will experience withdrawal symptoms.
 Those with significant alcohol dependence may experience more severe withdrawal symptoms such as seizures or what is commonly referred to as delirium tremens.
 This type of severe alcohol withdrawal may be fatal without proper medical care.

-At Workit Health, we offer medical treatment for alcohol use in Alaska, California, Michigan, New Jersey, Washington, and Ohio.
+At Workit Health, we offer medical treatment for alcohol use in Alaska, California, Michigan, New Jersey, Washington, Oregon, Florida, Texas, Minnesota, and Ohio.
 This means you can receive medication to help you get through alcohol withdrawal, from the privacy of home.